Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make informed decisions.

 You might be tempted to apply for as many as you can because you want backups if your favorite doesn't pan out.
 But realize there are two costs to applying for a house: 1) the actual application fee and sometimes 2) a hard pull on your credit. $25–$75 is a typical application fee and should include the background and credit check.
 Be aware that if you have a borderline score then a few hard pulls from housing applications can knock you down 10–30 points and then when the one you truly want comes along you might not pass the check.
 Keep in mind some utility companies require a hard pull for first time customers, which might you might need when moving into your new house.

 Avoid paying too much in application fees and unnecessary hits to your credit score by having an honest conversation with the rental company or owner.
 Make sure you have the information you need from them to be absolutely sure you want to live there before applying.
 Also, ask about how many other people are interested in the house and if there are already applications in.
 If there is already an application being processed it's usually not worth the money and time to apply unless it's a really great deal or the application fee and credit pull don't mean much to you.

 Transition From an Apartment to a House

 The first thing you will notice when you move into your new house is how much more space you have!
-And how small your belongs seem.
-But with a few exceptions for cleaning and lawn care there is no need to immediately stock up on more stuff.
+And how small your belongings seem.
+But with a few exceptions for cleaning and lawn care, there is no need to immediately stock up on more stuff.
 Instead, save your money and enjoy the extra space.
 Purchase items as you need them.